gameontext/sample-room-spring/README.md

 After running this, the server will be running locally at [http://localhost:8080/](http://localhost:8080/).
 * Visiting this page provides a small form you can use to test the WebSocket endpoint in your service directly.
+* A health URL is also defined by the service, at http://localhost:8080/health

 ## Make your room public!